Building an ADU in Torrance. Rules, costs, timeline.

 What are the height limits for ADUs in Torrance?

-one-half mile of a major transit stop or attached
+detached ADU and 18 feet within one-half mile of a major

 Can I sell my Torrance ADU separately from the main house?